Meherpur Sadar Upazila: Geography

 Meherpur Sadar Upazila is bounded by Gangni Upazila and Tehatta I CD Block, in Nadia District, West Bengal, India, on the north, Gangni Upazila and Alamdanga Upazila, the latter in Chuadanga District, on the east, Damurhuda Upazila and Mujibnagar Upazila in Chuadanga District, on the south and Tehatta I CD Block in Nadia district, on the west.

 Main rivers

 The main rivers are Bhairab, Mathabhaga and Kazli.

 Demographics

-According to the 2011 Bangladesh census, Meherpur Sadar Upazila had 64,130 households and a population of 256,642, 16.8% of whom lived in urban areas.
-8.3% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 49.4%, compared to the national average of 51.8%.
+According to the 2022 Bangladeshi census, Meherpur Sadar Upazila had 74,879 households and a population of 276,903.
+7.32% of the population were under 5 years of age.
+Meherpur Sadar had a literacy rate (age 7 and over) of 70.63%: 71.88% for males and 69.48% for females, and a sex ratio of 94.09 males for every 100 females.
+58,943 (21.29%) lived in urban areas.

-According to the 1991 Bangladesh census, Meherpur Sadar had a population of 262,779, of whom 140,387 were aged 18 or over.
-Males constituted 51.2% of the population, and females 48.8%.
-Meherpur Sadar has an average literacy rate of 24.9% (7+ years), and the national average of 32.4%.

 Administration

 Meherpur Sadar Upazila is divided into Meherpur Municipality and five union parishads: Amdah, Amjhupi, Buripota, Kutubpur, and Pirojpur.
 The union parishads are subdivided into 61 mauzas and 104 villages.

 Meherpur Municipality is subdivided into 9 wards and 72 mahallas.